Skip to main content

 5. Hierarchy is Speckle-imposed - The collection hierarchy is created by Speckle connectors, not necessarily matching the source application’s structure exactly.

 • id: Speckle’s content-based hash.
 Same content = same id.
-Used for deduplication and versioning.
+Used for deduplication and content-based versioning.

 • applicationId: The source application’s identifier (Revit element ID, Rhino GUID, etc.).
-Used for references and proxies.
-Can change if the object is modified in the source application.
+Used for references, proxies, and tracking objects across versions.

 Connector-Specific Extensions